jaimetur/PhotoMigrator/README.md

 >[!IMPORTANT]
 > You have to make sure that you have Python 3.8 or higher on your system before to do the following steps.

-Here are simple instructions to clone the GitHub repository, create a Python virtual environment, install dependencies, and run the main script:
+Here are simple instructions to clone the GitHub repository, create a Python virtual environment, install dependencies, and run the main script.
+Find below the steps needed:

 1. Clone the repository
    ```